migbrit/back-end-hydra/README.md

-# e-commerce-store
+# back-end e-commerce
-An e-commerce built using React for user interfaces and .NET on the back-end
+A repository to store data about the back-end of the e-commerce store